E. J. Dionne: Early life and education

-Dionne was born in Boston, Massachusetts, on April 23, 1952, and raised in Fall River, Massachusetts.
+Dionne was born in Boston, Massachusetts, and raised in Fall River, Massachusetts.
 He is the son of the late Lucienne (née Galipeau), a librarian and teacher, and Eugène J. Dionne, a dentist.
 He is of French-Canadian descent.
 He attended Portsmouth Abbey School (then known as Portsmouth Priory), a Benedictine college preparatory school in Portsmouth, Rhode Island.

-Dionne holds an A.B. summa cum laude in Social Studies from Harvard University (1973), where he was elected to Phi Beta Kappa and was affiliated with Adams House.
-He also earned a DPhil in Sociology from Balliol College, Oxford (1982), where he was a Rhodes Scholar.
+Dionne graduated in 1973 with a B.A., summa cum laude, in social studies from Harvard University, where he was elected to Phi Beta Kappa and was affiliated with Adams House.
+He also earned a D.Phil. in sociology in 1982 from Balliol College, Oxford, where he was a Rhodes Scholar.

 Career

 Dionne's published works include the influential 1991 bestseller Why Americans Hate Politics, which argued that several decades of political polarization was alienating a silent centrist majority.
 It was characterized as radical centrist by Time.
-Later books include They Only Look Dead: Why Progressives Will Dominate the Next Political Era (1996), Stand up Fight Back: Republican Toughs, Democratic Wimps, and Politics of Revenge (2004), Souled Out: Reclaiming Faith and Politics After the Religious Right (2008), and Our Divided Political Heart: The Battle for the American Idea in an Age of Discontent (2012).
-His most recent book is One Nation After Trump: A Guide for the Perplexed, the Disillusioned, the Desperate and the Not-Yet Deported (2017), coauthored with Norman J. Ornstein and Thomas E. Mann.
+Later books include They Only Look Dead: Why Progressives Will Dominate the Next Political Era (1996), Stand up Fight Back: Republican Toughs, Democratic Wimps, and Politics of Revenge (2004), Souled Out: Reclaiming Faith and Politics After the Religious Right (2008), Our Divided Political Heart: The Battle for the American Idea in an Age of Discontent (2012), and One Nation After Trump: A Guide for the Perplexed, the Disillusioned, the Desperate and the Not-Yet Deported (2017), coauthored with Norman J. Ornstein and Thomas E. Mann.
+His most recent book is Code Red: How Progressives and Moderates Can Unite to Save Our Country (2020).

-Dionne is a columnist for Commonweal, a liberal Catholic publication.
+Dionne is a columnist for Commonweal, a liberal Catholic publication, and is a Contributing Opinion Writer for The New York Times.
 Before becoming a columnist for the Post in 1993, he worked as a reporter for that paper as well as The New York Times.
 He has joined the left-liberal The National Memo news-politics website.

 Personal life

-Dionne lives in Bethesda, Maryland, with his wife, Mary Boyle, and three children, James, Julia, and Margot.
+Dionne lives in Bethesda, Maryland, with his wife, Mary Boyle; they have three children.